haysclark/docker-adlmflexnetserver/README.md

     docker logs [CONTAINER_ID]

-Thus it's recommended you do NOT use the _-l_ flag to log to a file, doing so will cause your Docker logs to be empty.
+Thus it's recommended you do NOT use the '-l' flag to log to a file, doing so will cause your Docker logs to be empty.
+Additionally, avoid using the '-t' flag when using the 'run' command, enabling TTL support will cause extra line breaks in your Docker logs.

 Troubleshooting
 ---------------